Table of Contents

 Circulatory center of the formatio reticularis

 The neurons for circulatory regulation are divided into blood pressure-increasing and -decreasing neurons.
 Multiple neurons with the same function are found in specific regions.
 The neurons that raise blood pressure tend to be laterally located.

-The circulatory centre is regulated by fibres from the hypothalamus, which pass through the fasciculus medialus telencephali (medial forebrain bundle).
+The circulatory center is regulated by fibers from the hypothalamus, which pass through the fasciculus medialus telencephali (medial forebrain bundle).

 Structure of the area postrema (vomiting center)

 The area postrema is one of the circumventricular organs and is also located in the area of the formatio reticularis.

 A characteristic of the circumventricular organs is the fact that the blood–brain barrier is usually interrupted here—substances from the blood can pass directly into the cerebral parenchyma (and vice versa).

-Certain substances can trigger a vomiting reaction, whereby the stimulus is transmitted by a serotoninergic receptor of the sub-type 5-HT3.
-An increased concentration of serotonin in the blood – e.g. as a result of chemotherapy – can thus stimulate these receptors, thereby inducing a vomiting response.
+Certain substances can trigger a vomiting reaction, and so the stimulus is transmitted by a serotoninergic receptor of the sub-type 5-HT3.
+An increased concentration of serotonin in the blood, e.g., as a result of chemotherapy, can thus stimulate these receptors, thereby inducing a vomiting response.
 The vomiting stimulus can in turn be effectively suppressed by 5-HT3 antagonists.

-The dopaminergic D2 receptor and the histamine H1 receptor are two other receptors located in the area postrema, and the stimulation of which results in illness and vomiting.
+The dopaminergic D2 receptor and the histamine H1 receptor are two other receptors located in the area postrema, the stimulation of which results in illness and vomiting.
 Therefore, antagonists can be applied as antiemetics against D2 and H1 receptors.